Caramelized Onions Recipe & The Best Ways To Use Them - The Nibble Webzine Of Food Adventures Caramelized Onions Recipe & The Best Ways To Use Them

 Also visit our main website, TheNibble.com.

-[1] Caramelized onions rock a burger, sandwich, eggs and more (photo © McCormick).
+[1] Caramelized onions rock a burger, sandwich, eggs and more.
+See our favorite ways to use them below.

-Caramelized onions are a great culinary treat that few people enjoy often enough.
+Caramelized onions are great culinary treat—inexpensive, easy to make—that few of us enjoy often enough.

 NOTE: Once sautéed, a large union results in a much smaller amount of cooked onion.
 If this is your first batch, consider it a trial so you’ll know how many onions to use next time.